Xuewei-Chen/Plant-Nanny/README.md

 # Plant-Nanny
-Despite the name, the idea for this is to create an application to remind of you of activities.
+Despite the name, the idea for this is to create an application to remind you of activities.

 # TODO
 - design a UI page